 The United States’ Federal Aviation Administration (FAA) has jurisdiction over airspace and is responsible for making sure that air traffic flies smoothly, efficiently, and safely.
 Anyone operating a drone (UAS) must follow FAA regulations and should know where one can and cannot fly.
-In this article, we will walk through two different resources produced by the FAA to ensure all drone operators know where it is safe to fly.
+In this article, we will walk through two different resources produced by the FAA to ensure hobbyist all the way up to industrial drone operators know where it is safe to fly.

 We here at Dronefly thank you for reading this blog post.
-If you would like more information about how drones can be used for search & rescue (SAR) surveying, industrial inspection or agriculture please give us a call at 805-480-4033 or email firstname.lastname@example.org
+If you would like more information about how drones can be used for search & rescue (SAR), surveying, industrial inspection or for Firefighting please give us a call at 805-480-4033 or email firstname.lastname@example.org